rjonnal/processing_ao_fdml_foct/README.md

 4. Flattening offsets, located in `DATA_SET/volumes/NNNN/flat_offsets.npy`, a `2 x n_slow x n_fast` array containing axial offsets which can be used to flatten the volumes.

 5. En face projections of various parts of the volume, located in `DATA_SET/volumes/NNNN/projections/`.
 These are `.npy` files, not `.png` files, so they cannot be viewed with an image viewer.
+These are the files that can be rendered in the rendering step below.

 6. PNG versions of the cone projections, located in `DATA_SET/cone_projections`.
 These may be useful for deciding on a reference frame for registration in the next step.